November 15, 2019, by Leah Sharpe

 Since starting this job in September 2019, I have been able to develop my written portfolio further as I have been tasked with writing blogs (hooray!), press releases, journalistic articles, media briefings and more.
 I know that this role will allow me to move on to exciting things, whether it be in PR and communications, copywriting, journalism or the like.

 So, my advice would be this.
-Remember that in final year, there is more to life than applying to grad schemes.
+Remember that in your final year, there is more to life than applying for jobs.
 I loved my degree and I came out of it with many transferable skills.
-But when competing with those who had degrees in PR and communications, it was my work experience as a blogger for the university that gave me the extra edge.
-I miss being a Nottingham student and I am so thankful for everything I learnt from my degree and the great times I had with my friends.
-But, I’m excited about this new chapter in my life and grateful to the Careers and Employability Service for helping me to secure my first job by hiring me as a student blogger.
+But when competing with those who had degrees in PR and communications, it was my work experience as a blogger for the University that gave me the extra edge.
+I miss being a Nottingham student and I am so thankful for everything I learned from my degree and the great times I had with my friends.
+But, I’m excited about this new chapter in my life and grateful to the Careers team for helping me to secure my first job by hiring me as a student blogger.

 You can find a plethora of part-time, freelance and vacation jobs available at Nottingham on the Careers website, which will enable you to build your CV, enjoy your final year to the max and who knows, perhaps even bag your dream job!